DeepakRajHR/clang-tools/boilerplate/README.md

+# Source files

-- based_on_rec_ast_visitor.cpp: Boilerplate code for a simple clang libtooling based tool based on RecursiveASTVisitor
+- `based_on_rec_ast_visitor.cpp`: Boilerplate code for a simple clang libtooling based tool based on RecursiveASTVisitor

-- based_on_rec_ast_visitor.cpp: Boilerplate code for a simple clang libtooling based tool based on ASTMatcher
+- `based_on_rec_ast_visitor.cpp`: Boilerplate code for a simple clang libtooling based tool based on ASTMatcher

 # Requirement